Skip navigation

 The answer to the question “do heat pumps work in cold climates” is unequivocally yes.
 However, you’re probably not here for a one-word answer.
 How are heat pumps a good solution?
 Don’t they draw heat from the air, but cold air has less heat to move?

 Heat pumps can move heat from one location to another.
 They either move heat from indoors to the outdoors during the summer, or they move heat from the outdoors to the indoors in the winter.
 It might feel like there’s no heat outside when temperatures are steadily approaching zero, but that’s just not true.
 There’s always heat to be drawn from the air, the question is just how much.
+Learn how a cold climate heat pump HVAC system can still extract heat efficiently even in freezing temperatures.

 Heat pumps require more electricity to draw heat out of the air when temperatures are extremely low.
 It doesn’t mean that they don’t work, it just means they have to work harder to get the job done.